Voice Search is Growing – Are You Ready for It?

 While most people won’t be bothered typing a long request, they will speak it.

 Some sources state that at least 40% of people will use voice search over a typed search at least once per day, and that some 20% of all searches on a mobile device are done via voice search.
-In fact, since 2008 (10 years), voice search has grown a massive 35 times more than what it was back then, and this figure is likely to continue to increase.
+In fact, since 2008 (10 years), Voice Search Growing has grown a massive 35 times more than what it was back then, and this figure is likely to continue to increase.

 So, Should You Optimise Your Website and Content for Voice Search?

-While voice search is still nowhere near taking over from typed searches at this stage, it’s still wise to start optimizing your content to achieve better results when people do use voice search.
+While voice search is still nowhere near taking over from typed searches at this stage, it’s still wise to start optimizing your content to achieve better results when people do use Voice Search Growing.

 For starters, when choosing the main keyword for a piece of content – whether it’s a blog post or a website service page – it’s a good idea to tie in a longer, more detailed version of that main keyword phrase, as per the example mentioned earlier.